jimweirich/builder/README.md

   Builder (<b>NOTE:</b> this is _new_ behavior as of version 2.0).

   However, occasionally you need to use entities in attribute values.
-  Using a symbols (rather than a string) for an attribute value will cause Builder to not run its quoting/escaping algorithm on that particular value.
+  Using a symbol (rather than a string) for an attribute value will cause Builder to not run its quoting/escaping algorithm on that particular value.